 Going by Google’s report on consumer behavior, about 97% of consumers now rely on the web in finding local businesses, including property management firms.
 In real estate alone, 80% of all home buyers and renters are searching online for suitable properties.
-Evidently, the playground has shifted drastically over the last couples of years, in favor of online based businesses.
+Evidently, the playground has shifted drastically over the last couple of years, in favor of online based businesses.
 In the past, firms with extensive local presence had an upper hand over their digital counterparts.
 But now, with Google getting over 100 billion searches a month, having a property management website has shifted from just an extra business element, to a critical asset.

 Interestingly, the internet scene is only getting warmed up.
 While we feel that the internet is almost getting overpopulated by websites, experts indicate that it’s yet to mature.
 There is still a lot to come, as businesses and individuals continue leveraging the internet on different levels to not only improve their operations, but also take advantage of the ever-expanding market base.
 The potential is immense, and it’s all yours for the taking.